Major Lance: Later career

 Lance returned to Atlanta in 1974 and recorded an updated disco version of "Um, Um, Um, Um, Um, Um" for Playboy Records.
 He set up a new label, Osiris, with former Booker T and the MG's drummer Al Jackson, but again with little success, and his career hit a downward spiral.
 He briefly recorded for Motown Records, releasing the last-ever single on its Soul Records subsidiary, "I Never Thought I'd Be Losing You," in 1978.
 He later found that his recordings had become popular on the beach music circuit in the Carolinas, where he continued to undertake live performances.
 He recorded a comeback album, The Major's Back, and several tracks for the Kat Family label.
 His final performance was in June 1994 at the 11th Chicago Blues Festival.

 Personal life

 Major Lance was married to Christine (née Boular) Lance.
-He fathered 9 (nine) children by different women.
+He fathered nine children by different women.
+His daughter, Keisha Lance Bottoms, is an American politician and was mayor of Atlanta, Georgia from 2018 to 2022.
+She also worked in the Administration of President Joe Biden.
+She is currently the Democratic party nominee in the 2026 Georgia gubernatorial election.

 Lance died in 1994 in his sleep from heart disease in Decatur, Georgia.
 He is buried at Washington Memory Gardens Cemetery in Homewood, Illinois.

-His daughter (with Sylvia Robinson—NOT the singer/songwriter and co-founder of All Platinum Records and Sugar Hill Records), Keisha Lance Bottoms, was the mayor of Atlanta, Georgia from 2018 to 2022.